springfall2008/batpred/docs/apps-yaml.md

 ## Controlling the Inverter

-There are a few differnet ways to control the inverter:
+There are a few different ways to control the inverter:

 - Home Assistant entity controls (standard)
 - GivTCP REST Interface (GE Inverters only)